-Why should description be concise, but also complete?
+Why should the description be concise, but also complete?

 The description is the area where you can add all the extra details needed to support the bug report.
-On the other hand, you can’t write too much and really expect people to always read it.
-And of course, please don’t write irrelevant information.
-As a rule of thumb, 3 to 10 lines should be enough in 80% of cases.
-A bug report description should always include the steps needed to reproduce it, the consequences of the bug, and its suggested/expected behavior:
+At the same time, don’t write too much, or include irrelevant information and expect people to read it.
+3 to 10 lines should be enough in 80% of cases.
+A bug report description should always include the steps needed to reproduce it, the consequences of the bug, and the suggested/expected behavior:

-- Steps to reproduce.
-Outline all of the steps, sometimes even the trivial ones, needed to make sure that people who need to fix the bug can understand it correctly.
-Make sure to also include the data required to reproduce it (e.g. account names, strings, links, etc).
-The steps to reproduce are numbered from beginning to end so that developers can easily follow through and repeat the process.
-We should keep step numbers relatively whittled down; reproducing a bug that has 99 steps can be really hard to follow.
-Using the “>” symbol is usually a good way to do that.
+- Steps to reproduce - Outline all of the steps necessary to ensure that people who need to fix the bug can understand it correctly.
+Include the data required to reproduce it (e.g., account names, strings, links, etc.).
+Make sure the steps to reproduce are numbered from beginning to end so that developers can easily follow through and repeat the process.
+We should keep the number of steps whittled down, as reproducing a bug that has 99 steps can be incredibly hard to follow.
+Using the “>” symbol is usually an excellent way to explain your steps.

 - For example: a) Go to settings > Profile b) Tap on More Options > Delete Account

-- Consequences of the bug.
-Include what the user will experience if and when the bug occurs in the application.
-Again, sometimes this can be trivial, but other times it won’t be and you’ll need to make sure this information reaches the reader.
+- Consequences of the bug - Include what the user will experience when and if the bug occurs in the application.
+Again, sometimes this can be trivial, but other times it won’t be, and you’ll need to make sure the reader understands the consequences.

 Setting the correct severity